vernonlim/CW2024/README.md

 #### Menus
 CW2024Game has a total of 3 Menu overlays navigatable with a keyboard:
 1. Main Menu - allows the user to start the game
-2. Character Select - allows the user to select a character
+2. Character Select - allows the user to select one of two characters
 3. Pause - allows the user to head back to the main menu or retry the level

 The menus can be navigated with the up and down arrows, and a button selected with the 'c' key.

-After a victory or loss, the pause menu is displayed, allowing the user to continue playing.
+After a victory or loss, the pause menu is displayed, allowing the user to continue playing (by either replaying the level, or heading to the main menu).

 #### Pausing
 Of course, if there's a pause menu, there has to be pausing.
 The game can now be paused by pressing the 'Escape' key on the keyboard (by default).
 This pauses the game's virtual timer along with the Timeline, meaning actor simulation and animation is paused, but uses real time for navigating the pause screen to avoid it also freezing.